tempestphp/tempest-framework/.github/docs/03-views.md

 ### View Models

-By using the `view()` helper function in controllers, you'll use the `GenericView` implementation provided by Tempest.
+Calling the `view()` helper function in controllers means you'll use the `GenericView` implementation provided by Tempest.

 Many views however might benefit by using a dedicated class — a View Model.
 View Models will provide improved static insights both in your controllers and view files, and will allow you to expose custom methods to your views.